pankhurivanjani/pankhurivanjani/README.md

 -->

-- 🔭 I’m currently working on Robot Learning, Diffusion policies, Representation learning
+- 🔭 I’m currently working on Interactive Robot Learning with research around Diffusion policies, Representation learning, multimodal learning
-- 🌱 I’m currently learning Explainability for robot learning, multimodal learning
+- 🌱 I’m currently learning Explainability for robot learning, Causality for Imitation learning
 - 👯 I’m looking to collaborate on multimodal learning for robot manipulation tasks
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ..